jonnor/idda-knitting-machine/README.md

 [US3983719 A: Knitting needle](http://www.google.com/patents/US3983719) from 1976 (now long expired).

 The machine is also similaries to [US 6276986 B1: Toy knitting machine](http://www.google.com/patents/US6276986) (lapsed).

+## History

+The project was initially started at CCC31 in December 2014, where Hong Phuc presented [Let’s build our own personalized open textile production line](https://media.ccc.de/v/31c3_-_6447_-_en_-_saal_6_-_201412271400_-_let_s_build_our_own_personalized_open_textile_production_line_-_hong_phuc_dang)
+([on YouTube](https://www.youtube.com/watch?v=n0FZdl7LBbk)), calling for open-source machines.
+Based on pictures and videos available on the internet, the basic mechanism was reverse engineered and modelled.

+It was not until May 2016, that we actually got hands on a unit and started making functional parts and testing them.

 ## Related projects